microcourses/microcourses.info/README.md

 ### Bad 1: An Introduction to MVC

-Bad because it'd be mainly theoretical, not practical.
+Important to know, and good for a talk.
+But bad as a MicroCourse, because it'd be mainly theoretical, not practical.
 It would be hard to make it hands-on, and would be hard to cover in a self-contained way, within 2 hours.

 ### Bad 2: Building your own Blog / ToDo / Other Small App